richwblake/CSS_Grid_And_Flexbox_Demo/README.md

 }
 ```

 Setting the `display` attribute to `grid` for our `body` allows us to divide our `body` into different rows and columns, which together make up a grid.
 We declare the different rows and columns in our grid using `grid-template-rows` and `grid-template-columns`.
 In the above example, we've given our `body` tag's grid four rows, one that is `10vh` tall, one that is `15vh` tall, another that is `20vh` tall, and a final one that is `55vh` tall (together, these add up to `100vh`, which corresponds with 100% of the height of our viewport).
+We've done something similar for our columns, except their total width adds up to the total width of our viewport.

+When setting rows and columns, the left-most value will correspond with the top row and the left-most column, while the right-most value will correspond with the bottom row and the right-most column.
+The top row and and left-most column will be row `1` and column `1`.
+The row second from the top and the column second from the left will be row `2` and column `2`.
+This pattern continues as you create rows and columns.

 ## Assessment
 This is a challenge assessment to help you understand the concepts of CSS Flexbox and Grid.
 You will be asked to modify a simple CSS file that will be used to style a simple HTML file.
 Initially, both the flex and grid container divs are not quite right.
 They look something like this: